KabakaWilliam/Important-Twitter-Nodes/readme.md

 ### TO DO's:

-- [ ] Import twitter spider into the frontend
+- [] Add EC2 script that will be used to analyze the tweets
 - [ ] Add a date input widget
-- [ ] Create a loading indicator for when someone submits a url or hastag on the UI
+- [ ] Unpickle the graphs when the buttons in the UI are clicked
+- [ ] Improve the interactive mode with an external library

+- [x] Import twitter spider into the frontend
-- [ ] Impelment regex to extract twitter data for a tweet from a user inputed URL
+- [x] Impelment regex to extract twitter data for a tweet from a user inputed URL
-- [ ] Port networkX code into main UI.
+- [x] Port networkX code into main UI.
-- [ ] Introduce filters onto the main tkinter search UI.
-These should be fed to the twitter spider
-- [ ] Implement page rank with networkX
+- [x] Implement page rank with networkX
-- [ ] Implement Djikstra's algorithm
-- [ ] Find way to display these results on the screen
+- [x] Find way to display these results on the screen
-- [ ] Add EC2 script that will be used to analyze the tweets